 Florence Stencel – Wade, Sales and Marketing Assistant

 Homi K. Bhaba writes in his introduction to the 1986 Pluto edition of Black Skin, White Masks that; ‘It is not for the finitude of philosophical thinking nor for the finality of a political direction that we turn to Fanon.
 Heir to the ingenuity and artistry of Toussaint and Senghor, as well as the iconoclasm of Nietzsche, Freud and Sartre, Fanon is the purveyor of the transgressive and transitional truth.’
 It is this truth or frankness that I admire in Fanon’s writing.
 Knowledge is power and Fanon’s illumination of the structures of power and its beholders demonstrates the political intent of his intellectual project.
 Fanon informed my thinking about the political nature of subjectivity and of cultural representation.
 He is a great historian of colonialism and chronicler of its continuities.
-He has borne an influence on cultural studies, political theory, psychoanalysis and literary theory, which goes to show the need for a critical introduction such as this.
+He has borne an influence on cultural studies, political theory, psychoanalysis and literary theory, and thereby demonstrates the need for a critical introduction such as this.